layoutBox/PinLayout/README.md

 ### PinLayout UIView’s anchors

-PinLayout add anchors properties to UIViews.
+PinLayout adds anchors properties to UIViews.
 These properties are used to reference other view’s anchors.

 **PinLayout UIView’s anchors**: